tenzir/tenzir/web/docs/get-started.md

 ### Spawn a node

-Use the `tenzir-node` executable to a node that manages pipelines and storage.
+Use the `tenzir-node` executable to start a node that manages pipelines and storage.

 <Tabs>
   <TabItem value="binary" label="Binary" default>